stuymedova/kirby-rollup-postcss/README.md

 # Kirby + Rollup template

-Kirby CMS template adapted to use with modern Frontend tools.
+Kirby CMS template adapted to use with modern frontend tools

 ## Overview